autostructure/secure_windows/README.md

 ### Registry Key ACLs
-Puppet cannot enforce the default permissions on HKLM:security\ because its default permissions are too restrivtive to allow Puppet to inspect them.
+Puppet cannot enforce the default permissions on HKLM:security\ because its default permissions are too restrictive to allow Puppet to inspect them.
 We can enforce the permissions on all other keys.
 This affects:
 - V-73255